 White

-Nicks also collaborated with other artists during the 1980s, including Tom Petty and the Heartbreakers, and contributed to the soundtrack of several films, including "Heavy Metal" (1981) and "American Anthem" (1986).
+Throughout that decade, Nicks also collaborated with prominent artists, most notably Tom Petty and the Heartbreakers.
+She contributed memorable tracks to movie soundtracks, including "Heavy Metal" (1981) and "American Anthem" (1986), further expanding her musical influence.

 DOB: